Flying Tea Bag Ghosts

 Halloween Flying Ghosts Science Experiment

 Check out our video of this fun experiment.
 If you can’t see the video, please turn off any adblockers as they also block our video feed.
+This video is also available on the STEAM Powered Family YouTube Channel.

 Carefully snip the string holding the tag of the tea bag and remove it.